thatandromeda/hamlet/docs/developer.md

 You can generate additional fixtures with statements like `python manage.py dumpdata theses.Person --pks=63970,29903 > hamlet/theses/fixtures/authors.json`, but make sure to include the pks of all objects already in the fixtures (or to write it to a separate file and then unite it with the existing - you can't just append because the json syntax will be wrong).
 Also make sure that the theses you use are in fact present in the test neural net.

+If you are seeing unpredictable test failures (e.g. tests that succeed in isolation but fail in a suite), make sure you're using the right settings file.

 ## System configuration

 ### Development dependencies: pipenv